exercism/ruby/concepts/numbers/introduction.md

-TODO: the content below is copied from the exercise introduction and probably needs rewriting to a proper concept introduction

-## numbers

-## conditionals

 Two common types of numbers in Ruby are:

 - Integers: numbers with no digits behind the decimal separator (whole numbers).
 Examples are `-6`, `0`, `1`, `25`, `976` and `500000`.